makenotion/notion-sdk-js/examples/database-SMS-update/README.md

 To create a Notion database that will work with this example, duplicate [this template](https://www.notion.com/5b593126d3eb401db62c83cbe362d2d5?v=a44397b3675545f389a6f28282c402ae).

-If yu are having trouble finding your database ID, refer to the following stack exchange [Stack Exchange](https://stackoverflow.com/questions/67728038/where-to-find-database-id-for-my-database-in-notion)
+If you are having trouble finding your database ID, refer to the following stack exchange [Stack Exchange](https://stackoverflow.com/questions/67728038/where-to-find-database-id-for-my-database-in-notion)

 ### 3. Run code